Definition and Origin

 Exchange rates are pivotal in banking, international trade, and the financial industry, facilitating the global movement of capital.
 Their application has diversified with globalization, affecting transactions in trade, investment, and economic policy.
 Initially, exchange rates were mostly relevant for governments and large corporations, but now they impact a wide array of transactions from online shopping on international websites to personal remittances.

 The exchange rate influences economic health, affecting inflation, exports, imports, and overall economic performance.
 It can drive investment flows, impact the balance of payments, and alter competitiveness.
-A favorable exchange rate can boost a country’s export industry, while a poor rate can make imports costly and worsen inflation.
+A favorable currency value can boost a country’s export industry, while an unfavorable one can make imports costly and worsen inflation.

 Central banks, financial institutions, multinational corporations, importers and exporters, investors, and tourists are the main users of exchange rates.
 Their interaction ranges from daily transactions to strategic financial planning, impacting economic policies and global trade dynamics.